ericbrec/CSG-sans-topology/README.md

 In addition, there are two subclasses of Manifold: Hyperplane found in hyperplane.py and Spline found in spline.py.
 Hyperplane supports hyperplanes of any dimension, including their intersection with other hyperplanes.
 Spline supports non-uniform B-Spline curves and surfaces, using the bspy library for spline evaluation and intersection with other splines and with hyperplanes.

-Finally, there are a variety of example programs that perform operations on solids, using the matplotlib to render the results: solidUtils.py that has some reused utility functions, main2D.py for operations on 2D solids, main2DSlice.py for an animated 2D slice through a 3D constructed solid, main3D.py for operations on 3D solids, and main3DSlice for an animated 3D slice through a 4D constructed solid.
+Finally, there are a variety of example programs that perform operations on solids, using matplotlib to render the results: solidUtils.py that has some reused utility functions, main2D.py for operations on 2D solids, main2DSlice.py for an animated 2D slice through a 3D constructed solid, main3D.py for operations on 3D solids, and main3DSlice for an animated 3D slice through a 4D constructed solid.

 All the code is available on GitHub under the MIT license using Python 3.x.